athampto/Multithreaded-Server/README.md

 First run the server code within SSH and then open up new windows for clients and do not forget to add an IP address after the command "./sclient 'IP_ADDRESS GOES HERE'"

-Different Commands that the client can sent to the server that are recognized:
+Different Commands that the client can send to the server that are recognized:

 "MSGGET": allows the client to recieve a message of the day from input.txt file.